siobhain/travelexpenses/README.md

 existing & future
 ## Data Model
 A google sheet was used to store the trips.
 The sheet consists of 3 worksheets, "Employee", "Distance" & "Trip".
 Employee and Distance are static worksheet that give python infor needed to calculate amount due for each trip.
 Trip is dynamic worksheet updated via the colsol in 2 seperate processes.
 First trip destails entered via console.
 2nd Trip approved by manager so reimbursment can be made.
+#### NOTES

-did not use pandas as very simple and small spreadsheet only with 5/6 rows, travel expenses will of coarse grow
+did not use pandas as very simple and small spreadsheet only with 5/6 rows, travel expenses will of coarse grow Did want to have user inpit on same line as request and foiund i could use end="" as 2nd argument to print function BUT then thought that i ahve to put a /n on all print and input statments for some "quirk" on terminal so can't do this

 ## Testing
 manually tested by doing th following